alandmoore/admbrowser/README.rst

 ====================== =================    ==============================================================================================================================================================
 silent                 False                When True, ADMBrowser will print immediately without showing the printing dialog box. orientation            "portrait"           Specifies printing in portrait or landscape orientation. size_unit              "millimeter"         Specifies what unit of measure used by the paper_size and margin variables.
-Can be "millimeter", "point", "inch", "pica", "didot", "cicero", or "devicepixel". margins                (printer default)    Specifies the printer margins as a list in the form: [left, top, right, bottom].
+Can be `"millimeter"`, `"point"`, `"inch"`, `"pica"`, `"didot"`, `"cicero"`, or `"devicepixel"`. margins                (printer default)    Specifies the printer margins as a list in the form: [left, top, right, bottom].
 Example: [5, 3.5, 6, 2.4].
-Units are specified by the size_unit variable. paper_size             (printer default)    Specifies the paper size as a list in the form: [width, height].
+Units are specified by the `size_unit` variable. paper_size             (printer default)    Specifies the paper size as a list in the form: [width, height].
 Example: [500, 650.5].
-Units are specified by the size_unit variable. resolution             (printer default)    Specifies the printer's resolution in ppi (pixels per inch). mode                   "screen"             Sets what resolution the printer will use, "screen": the screen's resolution (the default) or "high": the printer's maximum resolution
+Units are specified by the `size_unit` variable. resolution             (printer default)    Specifies the printer's resolution in PPI (pixels per inch). mode                   "screen"             Sets what resolution the printer will use, `"screen"`: the screen's resolution (the default) or `"high"`: the printer's maximum resolution
 ====================== =================    ==============================================================================================================================================================

 Bugs and Limitations